nickbrandt/GitLab/doc/administration/incoming_email.md

 Enable sub-addressing first via Powershell:

 NOTE: **Note:**
-This seris of commands will enable sub-addressing at the organization level in Office 365.
+This series of commands will enable sub-addressing at the organization level in Office 365.
 This will allow all mailboxes in the organization to receive sub-addressed mail.